Joe Vasconcellos

-José Manuel Yáñez Meira de Vasconcellos (born 9 March 1959 in Santiago de Chile), better known as Joe Vasconcellos, is a Chilean singer/songwriter and composer of Latin rock, with influences of Latin American fusion and Brazilian popular music.
+José Manuel Yáñez Meira de Vasconcellos (born March 9, 1959, in Santiago de Chile), better known as Joe Vasconcellos, is a Chilean singer/songwriter and composer of Latin rock, with influences of Latin American fusion and Brazilian popular music.
 He is the son of a Brazilian diplomat father and a Chilean mother.

-Early in his career he worked as a singer in the prestigious band Congreso (1980-1984) before having a successful solo career in the 1990s and 2000s.
+Early in his career, he worked as a singer in the prestigious band Congreso (1980–1984) before having a successful solo career in the 1990s and 2000s.

 Career

-Early Career in Congreso (1980-1983)
+Early Career in Congreso (1980–1983)

-Born in Chile, but lived in Italy until 20 years, before returning to his mother's homeland.
-Promptly went to work as a singer in bars in Viña del Mar where he met Sergio "Tilo" González, Patricio Gonzalez, Hugo Pirovic, and Ernesto Holman, from the group Congreso, with whom work from 1980 to 1983 and recorded two albums, and composing also one of the most emblematic songs of the band: Hijo del sol luminoso (Son of the Shining Sun), including in the legendary album Viaje por la cresta del mundo (1981), the first of two albums he recorded with that band.
-The second Ha llegado carta (1983), had only Vasconcellos for registration, as in 1984 the musician left the project to go to meet other challenges in Brazil.
-His tenure in the group was, for the Chilean of great pride.
+Born in Chile, Vasconcellos lived in Italy for 20 years before returning to his mother's homeland.
+He promptly began working as a singer in bars in Viña del Mar, where he met Sergio "Tilo" González, Patricio Gonzalez, Hugo Pirovic, and Ernesto Holman of Congreso.
+Vasconcellos began performed with Congreso from 1980 to 1983, during which he contributed to the recording of two albums, including Viaje por la cresta del mundo (1981) and Ha llegado carta (1983), and composed also one of the most emblematic songs of the band, "Hijo del sol luminoso" (Son of the Shining Sun).
+After Ha llegado carta, Vasconcellos left the project in 1984 to seek new adventures in Brazil.
+Vasconcellos has said that he is very proud of his time with Congreso.